zhermin/pystabot/README.md

     1. [pyautogui] to interact with the limited trial software "combin" that does all the hardwork
     2. that software is able to like, follow and comment on posts and other advaced search features
     3. [tkinter] to set up a popup countdown timer after all the searches have finished and ready for interaction
+6. Runs Daily
+    1. [windows task scheduler] to run the script daily

 ---